anzodev/cmtg/README.md

 The signal level monitoring system, that uses programmable modules [Pololu Wixel](https://www.pololu.com/product/1336) for spectrum analysis.
 It was developed at context of the [research work](https://ieeexplore.ieee.org/document/8632151).
 > Note: the publication is based on the draft version of the monitoring system.
 However, it had the same concepts of realization.

-**cmtg** is [Python3.7+](https://docs.python.org/3/) application, that provides real-time signal level monitoring at range 2403.47–2476.50 MHz to improve Wi-Fi router work quality, by checking free channels.
+**cmtg** is [Python3.7+](https://docs.python.org/3/) application, that provides real-time signal level monitoring at range 2403.47–2476.50 MHz.
+For example, you can improve Wi-Fi router work quality, by checking free channels.
 It's built by client-server architecture and has interactive Web UI.
 The monitoring system was designed with attention to run it on the **single-board computers** like [Raspberry Pi](https://www.raspberrypi.org/).
 > Note: first two versions of the monitoring system: [COMonitoring](https://github.com/anzodev/COMonitoring), [COMonitoring2](https://github.com/anzodev/COMonitoring2).